 Gives the buyer the right to sell an underlying security or index at a specified price on or before a given date.

 RMD (Required Minimum Distribution):

-The amount of money that an owner of a traditional IRA is required to take out by April 1, following the year that he or she reaches the age of 70.5 and by December 31 for following years.
+The amount of money that an owner of a traditional IRA is required to take out by April 1, following the year that he or she reaches the age of 72 (or 73 if you were born on January 1, 1951, through and including December 31, 1959) and by December 31 for following years.
 IRA owners are responsible for taking the correct amount of RMD on time every year, or face stiff penalties for not doing so.

 Formula for determining approximately how many years it takes a sum to double at a given rate.
 72 is divided by the return percentage and the answer is approximately the time it takes money to double at that rate.

 Interest is only earned on the original principal.

 Most-widely-used index annuity external index.
 The index does not include reinvested dividends of the underlying stocks.